CharleRoger/Garden/Canon/Languages/Atteric/Insular/Old Ansang.md

 Ansang syllable structure is observed to be simple plain (C)V(V)(C).

+### Morphonology
+Hic sunt draconis

 ## Grammar
 Ansang is mostly SVO, with nominative-accusative alignment.
 ### Particles
 Ansang language features three particles, they are used to mark nouns according to their grammatical case or thematic relation in a sentence or clause.
 - *ŋgo* marks the comitative, instrumental of an object.
 - *ndel* marks the generic locative position of a noun.
 - *masa* marks the goal of any movement.
-This goal may be location or a state of affairs, i.e., a purpose.
+This goal may be the end location or a state of affairs, i.e., a purpose.

+> *Suta tɨrincuŋgɨ masa simbil ñimocaŋɨ musu isimi*
+> `Suta tɨr=incu-ŋgɨ masa simbil ñ=imoc-aŋɨ musu isimi
+> `NAME 3SG=swim-PST towards axe 3INA=sink-PST
+> Suta swam towards the hatchet that sank in the depths of the lake.

 ### Nouns
 #### Pronouns
-In Ansang pronouns are particles that can be attached to the verb or noun that can come after or before the root word.
-Functioning as clitics pronouns don't function on their own.
+Pronouns are clitics that must be attached to the lexical element comes suffixing or prefixing the root word.
+They themselves don't have an isolated form to which they can function on their own.

 |             |     | -   | Subject | Object   | Possessive | Locative | Resultative |
 | ----------- | --- | --- | ------- | -------- | ---------- | -------- | ----------- |